 Claude Monet: Exhibitions in Basel, Martigny, Lausanne.

-Why are Monet’s landscapes, oil on canvases, still part of modern life, though modern art does not provide a depiction of the world, and its rhetoric functions in the context of “de-skilling”, of eliminating artistic skills in art?
+Why are Monet’s landscapes, oil on canvases, still part of modern cultural life, though contemporary art does not provide depiction of the world, and its rhetorics functions in the context of “de-skilling”, of eliminating artistic skills?

-It is so due to Monet’s modern simplicity, to his luminous technique, his non-mimetic, “mobile” colors, his sketchy compositions, and above all, brightness.
+It is so due to Monet’s modern simplicity, and to his non-mimetic, “mobile” colors, his sketchy compositions, and above all, brightness.

 The brightness of Monet’s landscapes was admired by his contemporaries as well.
 In the 1880s, Maupassant wrote : “…I often accompanied Monet in search of impressions…I saw how he caught gleaming reflections of light on the white cliffs and depicted it with a flow of melted yellow tones which miraculously transferred the effect of that uncatchable and blinding glow”.

 Drawing uncatchable and blinding glow is a complex optical task.
-In impressionist’s new optical technique, pure pigments from a tube are put on canvas in separate touches, shadows are colored, grey is eliminated, replaced by chromatic contrast, when yellow is combined with blue, and green is put next to red.
+In impressionist’s new optical technique pure pigments, from a tube, are put on canvas in separate touches setting a chromatic contrast, when yellow is combined with blue and green is put next to red.
+Shadows are colored, grey is eliminated.

 ”This will likely infuriate the opponents of the pink and blue because I am trying to depict these exact colors, the magic shine; those who had never seen this place or had failed to see through will undoubtedly raise their voices against its falseness, whereas I am still far away from grasping the genuine and amazing gamma which dominates here—from light grey to bright red”, – Monet wrote to Durrand Ruel.

 Monet started to use bright blue in shadows, neglecting academic standards, which had previously taught to depict a predominance of warm hues.
-He was criticized for this cold color balance and blue shadows, critics explained them by “an indigo-mania”, “a defect” of impressionist’s eyesight.
+He was criticized for this cold color balance and blue shadows, critics said he had an “indigo-mania” – “a defect” of impressionist’s eyesight.

-The shadows in Monet’s landscapes are bright blue, because the light of the sky is blue, blue light is cancelled by the yellowness of sunlight, but in shadows the yellow sunlight is blocked, and the blue reflection remains.
-We notice blue shadows on snow; Monet noticed blue reflections in all shadows and against chromatic surfaces as well.
+The shadows in Monet’s landscapes are bright blue, because the light of the sky in nature is blue, blue light is cancelled by the yellowness of sunlight.
+In shadows the yellow sunlight is blocked and the blue reflection are seen.
+We notice blue in shadows on snow; Monet noticed blue reflections in all shadows and against chromatic surfaces as well.

-Brilliance of palette in Monet’s landscapes, a complex optical task, that was solved, also marked a turn inward to the feelings – emotions in painting are derived more from colors and forms, rather than from subjects chosen.
+Brilliance of Monet’s landscapes, a complex optical task, that was solved, also marked a turn inward to the feelings.
+Emotions in painting are derived more from colors and forms, rather than from subjects chosen.